dd32/td-gh-ex/readme.txt

 E) Page Templates
 ===================================

-I have included a few, nice page templates for advanced content presentation.
+We have included a few, nice page templates for advanced content presentation.

 	1. Fullwidth Template
 	This template shows a static page without the blog sidebar.

-	2. Frontpage Template
+	2. Magazine Frontpage Template coming soon with the next updates
-	Displays the business homepage with welcome area and widgetized content below.

 ===================================
 F) Theme License